shariethernet/CGRA-ME/README.md

 ## CGRA-ME is a project from UofT.
-It is uploaded here only for quick access
+It is uploaded here for quick access

 **Please see the [website](http://cgra-me.ece.utoronto.ca/) for full documentation!**